 All citizens of the Commonwealth, both present and future, will benefit from having clean water that is protected and maintained.
-Because the focus of this proposal also relates to the protection of fisheries, specific revenue-related benefits associated with outdoor recreation in Pennsylvania are outlined below.
+Because this proposal also relates to the protection of fisheries, specific revenue-related benefits associated with outdoor recreation in Pennsylvania are outlined below.